Skip to main content

 Most AI assistants can answer questions about code, summarize documents, or help you draft an email.
 What they cannot do is connect to your data warehouse, reason over your actual data, and hand back a verified answer — from inside the tools you already use.
 Ana’s MCP server changes that.
 Any MCP-compatible client can now call Ana directly, get a warehouse-backed answer, and receive a link to the full TextQL thread — all without leaving the tool you’re already working in.

-The Endpoint and Tool
+The Endpoint and Tools

 Ana answering a data question inside Claude